Susan Faludi: The Terror Dream

-In The Terror Dream, Faludi analyzes the September 11, 2001 terrorist attacks in light of prior American experience going back to insecurity on the historical American frontier such as in Metacom's Rebellion.
-Faludi argues that 9/11 reinvigorated in America a climate that is hostile to women.
-Women are viewed as weak and best suited to playing support roles for the men who protect them from attack.
-The book was called a "tendentious, self-important, sloppily reasoned work that gives feminism a bad name" by The New York Times principal book reviewer Michiko Kakutani.
-Another New York Times journalist, John Leonard, stated "In The Terror Dream a skeptical Faludi reads everything, second-guesses everybody, watches too much talking-head TV and emerges from the archives and the pulp id like an exorcist and a Penthesilea."
-Sarah Churchwell in The Guardian says, "Ultimately Faludi is guilty of her own exaggerations and mythmaking, strong-arming her argument into submission."
-On the other hand, Kirkus Reviews claimed that the book was a "rich, incisive analysis of the surreality of American life in the wake of 9/11" and that it was "brilliant, illuminating and essential."
+In The Terror Dream, Faludi analyzes the aftermath of the September 11, 2001 terrorist attacks in light of prior American experience going back to insecurity on the historical American frontier such as in Metacom's Rebellion.
+Faludi argues that the 9/11 attacks reinvigorated a climate in America that is hostile to women, where women are viewed as weak and best suited to playing support roles for the men who protect them from attack.

+Kirkus Reviews averred that the book was a "rich, incisive analysis of the surreality of American life in the wake of 9/11", and that it was "brilliant, illuminating and essential."
 Reviewing the book for Fresh Air, Maureen Corrigan praised Faludi for her "characteristic restraint and depth of research" and for her "rigorous insistence on truth".

+In contrast, the book was disparaged as a "tendentious, self-important, sloppily reasoned work that gives feminism a bad name" by The New York Times principal book reviewer, Michiko Kakutani.
+Kakutani's fellow New York Times critic, John Leonard, wrote: "In The Terror Dream a skeptical Faludi reads everything, second-guesses everybody, watches too much talking-head TV and emerges from the archives and the pulp id like an exorcist and a Penthesilea."
+Writing in The Guardian, Sarah Churchwell felt the book was "a persuasive analysis of post-9/11 sexism", but also said, "Ultimately Faludi is guilty of her own exaggerations and mythmaking, strong-arming her argument into submission."

 In the Darkroom

-Faludi's most recent book, published in 2016, is In the Darkroom with Henry Holt & Co; it is about the "fluidity and binaries" of "modern transsexuality", inspired by Faludi's father coming out as a transgender woman.
+Faludi's most recent book is In the Darkroom, published in 2016 by Henry Holt & Co.
+It is about the "fluidity and binaries" of "modern transsexuality", inspired by Faludi's father coming out as a transgender woman.
 Writing in The New York Times, Michelle Goldberg called Faludi's book a "rich, arresting and ultimately generous investigation of her father."
 Writing in The Guardian, Rachel Cooke described the book as "an elegant masterpiece" and "a searching investigation of identity barely disguised as a sometimes funny and sometimes very painful family saga."
 In the Darkroom won the 2016 Kirkus Prize for nonfiction and was a finalist for the 2017 Pulitzer Prize in Biography.
 The book has been translated into multiple foreign languages, including Spanish, Italian, German, Korean, Polish, Portuguese, Hungarian, Turkish, Dutch, and Chinese.